johncosch/LineServer/README.md

 A valid response should look like this:

 ```
-	{"line":"What an awesome LineServer implementation!
-We should totally hire him!\n"}
+	{"line":"What an awesome LineServer implementation!\n"}
 ```

 ### How does your system work?